kagenocookie/RE-Engine-Lib/readme.md

     - The gui application of RszTool.
 3. RszTool.Test
     - Some example to show basic usage of RszTool.dll, like file open/read/write/save.
+4. RszTool.Generators
+    - Internal source generator library for simpler serializer development.
+5. RszTool.Tools
+    - Additional tools that may be useful for integration with other tools that aren't needed by the core serialization library.

 ## License